 Biography of Eleanor Roosevelt

 Early years and marriage

-After her parents passed, Eleanor went to live with her grandmother.
-She continued suffering from the traumas and was also dealing with worries about her looks.
+After her parents passed away, Eleanor went to live with her grandmother.
+She continued suffering from the traumas and also dealt with worries about her looks.
 But in these years, Eleanor began to find space for joy.
 She fell in love with field hockey.
 So much so that as she reflected on life, she remarked that her happiest day was when she made her high school field hockey team.
 And Eleanor’s self-confidence began growing with support from the school headmistress, who was known for being a great educator and teaching women to be independent.
 As a result, Eleanor thrived and was beloved in school.